brandon7495/se_project_todo-app/README.md

 ## Functionality

-Create, check-off and delete todo list items with a feature to optionally add a due date to each.
+Create, check-off and delete todo list items with an additional feature to optionally add a due date to each.

 ## Technology